Menu

 Biographic Note

-David Last, PhD, is a graduate of the Royal Military College of Canada (BA), Carleton University (MA), the London School of Economics (PhD), and the US Army Command and General Staff College (cgs, MMAS).
-He served in the Canadian army for 30 years, and has taught political science and war studies at the Royal Military College of Canada since 1999, including three years as Registrar.
+David Last, PhD, is a graduate of the Royal Military College of Canada (BA), Carleton University (MA), the London School of Economics (PhD), and the US Army Command and General Staff College (CGS, MMAS).
+He served in the Canadian Army for 30 years and has taught political science and war studies at the Royal Military College of Canada since 1999, including a three-year term as Registrar.
 Since 2017, he has also taught in the Institutional Policy Studies and Strategic Studies Streams of the Joint Command and Staff Program at the Canadian Forces College.
 He served in Germany during the Cold War and his peacekeeping assignments included commanding Blue Beret Camp in Cyprus, Force Commander’s staff in Croatia, and Civil Affairs in Bosnia, with field research on conflict management in the Balkans, West Africa and the Middle East.
-He has edited or co-edited six books and published more than 60 chapters and articles on peacekeeping, conflict, and higher education.
-Since 2009 his research has focused on conflict management, taking a global comparative perspective on security education.
-He is married to Dr. Desre Kramer of Toronto
+He has edited or co-edited eight books and published more than 80 chapters and articles on peacekeeping, conflict, and higher education.
+His research has focused on conflict management, taking a global comparative perspective on security education.
+He recently co-edited the book, Modern War and Grey Zones: Design for Small Countries, published by Routledge (2025).
+He is married to Dr. Desre Kramer of Toronto.

 David Last, CD, PhD